LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 What was the challenge for Mazedonia in which you participated?

-The challenge has focused on Mazedonia, a design studio that designs products and conducts workshops in the Medialab of Tabakalera to show the plastic recycling process by sharing the creative process with citizens.
+The challenge has focused on Mazedonia, a studio of design that designs products and conducts workshops in the Medialab of Tabakalera to show the plastic recycling process sharing the creative process with citizens.
 In my case I worked with Labe, a laboratory of innovation and digital transformation for the gastronomy of the future that includes among its facilities a restaurant serving local food, always trying to innovate in a sustainable way and create value for the gastronomy sector.
 The goal of our challenge was to try to make Tabakalera an even more sustainable place.
 We divided up the different entities that make up the Tabakalera ecosystem and looked for a way to reuse the waste they produced and design solutions with them that would be beneficial for Tabakalera at the same time.
-In the case of my group, we created different types of bioplastics based on the organic matter produced in Labe.
-And with them we proposed to create coasters and tablecloths that could be used in the restaurant itself and raise awareness among customers about the importance of the circular economy.
+In the case of my group, we created different types of bioplastics based on the organic subject produced in Labe.
+And with them we proposed to create coasters and tablecloths that could be used in the restaurant itself and raise awareness among customers about the importance of circular Economics .

 What have you learned from him?

 In my team we have mainly learned things related to bioplastics.
 This was an area we hadn't talked much about on class.
 Thanks to this project we have been able to learn how to create them.
 In addition, we have experimented with different organic wastes, developing prototypes with different types of bioplastics and production processes for these materials.
 From an orange one with vanilla essence, to one with potato peelings.
 Each group has been able to learn from their waste and different materials that can be manufactured from them and generate ideas about functional products that solve real needs and at the same time generate awareness about the Economics circular in their future users.